-What is the best mobile to buy for Uber driving?
+What is the best mobile phone to use for Uber driving?

-Ok, I have to admit it – maybe it is not probably the best phone out there, it might not be even to best phone for Uber drivers either, but after trying and testing numerous handsets from different platforms and different operators, I am in awe with the little Chinese mobile I have bought recently.
+Ok, I have to admit it – maybe it is probably not the best mobile phone out there, it might not be even to best phone for Uber drivers either.
+But, after trying and testing numerous handsets from different platforms and different operators, I am in awe of the little Chinese mobile I have bought recently.